Knysna elephants: Remnants in the 21st century

 The scattered remnants of the herds had to regroup and modify their behaviour in order to survive.
 Within a short period they developed the skills necessary to live in forest and adjacent fynbos where they avoided hunters.
-Their range had been substantially reduced and their diet had to change as they had access to less grass.
+Their range had been substantially reduced and their diet had to change as they had less access to grass.

 As few as four to seven individuals were believed to roam the Knysna forests in 1950, and a survey in 1969/70 placed the population at some 14 individuals, by 1970.

 Only four Knysna elephants were believed to persist in the Gouna/Diepwalle forests from 1976 to 1994, and by 1996 the population was reported to be functionally extirpated, with only a single adult female remaining.
 Nevertheless, in September 2000 a forest guard, Wilfred Oraai, videotaped a young bull from a distance of about thirty metres, immediately raising questions about its provenance.

 Conservationist Gareth Patterson has collected numerous fresh samples of elephant dung for DNA analysis by geneticist Lori S. Eggert from the University of Missouri in Columbia.
 In its passage through the digestive system, dung scrapes against the walls of the intestines and as a result contains DNA of the particular animal.
-The analysis alluded to the survival of least five females, while Patterson's fieldwork suggests the additional presence of three bulls and two calves.
+"The elephants of the Knysna region continue to survive, despite fears that there was only a single surviving female.
+Their range is larger than previously believed, and includes the Afromontane forest and mountain fynbos.
+The five individuals detected in this study were all females, and share a single mitochondrial DNA control region haplotype with individuals from Addo Elephant National Park.
+At least two of these elephants appear to be first-order relatives, and the others may be part of a single matrilineal group the presence of at least 5 cows and possibly some bulls and calves."
+The analysis further alluded to the survival of least five females, while Patterson's fieldwork suggests the additional presence of three bulls and two calves.